semgrep/semgrep-docs/docs/deployment/oss-deployment.md

 #### Direct docker usage

 Reference or add the [semgrep/semgrep](https://hub.docker.com/r/semgrep/semgrep) Docker image directly.
 The method to add the Docker image varies based on the CI provider.
-This method is used in the BitBucket Pipelines code snippet#bitbucket-pipelines-code-snippet.
-TODO add link
+This method is used in the [BitBucket Pipelines code snippet](/semgrep-ci/sample-ci-configs/#sample-bitbucket-pipelines-configuration-snippet).

 #### Install `semgrep` within your CI job